Kammerherr Carl Emmanuel de Geijer1

 Last Edited=1 Jul 2006

-Jean Marguerite Japy was born in 1869.2 She was the daughter of Edouard Japy.1 She married, firstly, Adolphe Steinhell before 1917.1 She married, secondly, Robert Brooke Campbell Scarlett, 6th Baron Abinger, son of Lt.-Col. Leopold James Yorke Campbell Scarlett and Bessie Florence Gibson, on 26 June 1917 at Roupell Park Weslyan Chapel, Tulse Hill, London, England.
+Jean Marguerite Japy was born in 1869.2 She was the daughter of Edouard Japy.1 She married, firstly, Adolphe Steinhell before 1917.1 She married, secondly, Robert Brooke Campbell Scarlett, 6th Baron Abinger, son of Lt.-Col. Leopold James Yorke Campbell Scarlett and Bessie Florence Gibson, on 26 June 1917 at Roupell Park Weslyan Chapel, Tulse Hill, London, EnglandG.
 They were remarried afterwards at the French Consulate in Bedford Square.1 She died on 17 July 1954.1

 Citations